-When you take out any insurance policy it is vital to make sure that you are not invalidating your cover as a result of a genuine error.
-At Hamilton Fraser Cosmetic Insurance we aim to raise awareness of some of the inadvertent oversights that aesthetic practitioners sometimes make which may invalidate their insurance.
-One of these is grey market products – are you covered?
+When you take out any insurance policy, it is vital to make sure that you are not accidentally invalidating your cover or worse, putting a patient at risk, as a result of a genuine error.
+At Hamilton Fraser Cosmetic Insurance, we aim to raise awareness of some of the oversights that aesthetic practitioners sometimes make which may inadvertently invalidate their insurance and cause harm to their customers.
+One of these is grey market products – a growing problem in the UK as sellers of beauty and aesthetic products are increasingly turning to sites such as Amazon and eBay to tempt customers with heavy discounts on seemingly genuine products.

-Grey market products are legitimate products that have been manufactured by an approved company but have been sold outside authorised distribution methods.
+Grey market products are legitimate products that have been manufactured by an approved company but have been sold outside authorised distribution channels.
 The main issue with using grey market products is the fact that the origin and distribution journey cannot be sufficiently traced.
-As a result there is no reliable information on the storage conditions of the products – some may be defective, damaged, compromised or even out of date, which poses a significant risk to a patient receiving treatments using these products.
+As a result, there is no reliable information on the storage conditions of the products – they may be defective, damaged, compromised or even out of date – which poses a significant risk to a patient receiving treatments using these products.

-“It is important to ensure that all products have been obtained from reputable and listed suppliers and at Hamilton Fraser we would be unable to cover any practitioner that performed cosmetic procedures using unauthorised products.
+“It is important to ensure that all products have been sourced from reputable and listed suppliers and at Hamilton Fraser we would be unable to cover any practitioner that performed cosmetic procedures using unauthorised products.
 For example, in the case of Botox all injections must contain botulinum toxin from a listed supplier and carry the CE mark.
-We would not be able to approve anything that isn’t and carry out careful checks when we add new fillers onto policies and our underwriting criteria.”
+We would not be able to approve anything that doesn’t comply with these criteria.
+We carry out careful checks when we add new fillers onto policies and our underwriting criteria.”